 Nature teaches us that left to its own, every acorn seed will become an oak tree, and every rose bud will become a rose flower—provided it is nourished and its process of reaching its potential is not hampered.

-Left to your own, and provided you stop interfering in the process, you too will reach your magnificent potential—it’s in your nature.
+Left to your own, and provided you stop interfering in the process (also called self-sabotage), you too will reach your magnificent potential—it’s in your nature.
 All you need is to get out of your way.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!